-Comfort-first dining space with cushioned chairs and cozy lighting for long meals
+Comfort first dining space with cushioned chairs and ambient lighting

 Comfort-First Dining Spaces Design Tips for Long Meals & Everyday Use